hypothesis/frontend-toolkit/docs/js-guide.md

 ### Typechecking

-We are investigating the use of the TypeScript compiler for some projects to check the semantic correctness of code based on JSDoc annotations and provide a better development experience in IDEs.
+Our more recent and larger projects, such as the client and LMS frontend, use the TypeScript compiler to check the semantic correctness of code based on JSDoc annotations.
+This also enables a better development experience in IDEs such as [Visual Studio Code](https://code.visualstudio.com) or Vim with [ALE](https://github.com/dense-analysis/ale).

 In these projects a [tsconfig.json file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)
 with the `allowJs` and `checkJs` settings is used.

-When typechecking is used for a project, expressions that are difficult to check can be ignored using `// @ts-ignore` comments.
-As with ESLint suppressions, try to scope these to the smallest possible scope.

-For more help on this, see the [Typechecking FAQs](typechecking-faqs.md) page.
+See the [Typechecking FAQs](typechecking-faqs.md) page for recommendations on JSDoc / TypeScript usage in projects.

 ## Testing